Bird migration: Orientation and navigation

 Navigation is based on a variety of senses.
 Many birds have been shown to use a sun compass.
-Using the sun for direction involves the need for making compensation based on the time.
+Using the Sun for direction involves the need for making compensation based on the time.
 Navigation has been shown to be based on a combination of other abilities including the ability to detect magnetic fields (magnetoreception), use visual landmarks as well as olfactory cues.

-Long-distance migrants are believed to disperse as young birds and form attachments to potential breeding sites and to favorite wintering sites.
+Long-distance migrants are believed to disperse as young birds and form attachments to potential breeding sites and to favourite wintering sites.
 Once the site attachment is made they show high site-fidelity, visiting the same wintering sites year after year.

 The ability of birds to navigate during migrations cannot be fully explained by endogenous programming, even with the help of responses to environmental cues.
 The ability to successfully perform long-distance migrations can probably only be fully explained with an accounting for the cognitive ability of the birds to recognize habitats and form mental maps.
 Satellite tracking of day migrating raptors such as ospreys and honey buzzards has shown that older individuals are better at making corrections for wind drift.
 Birds rely for navigation on a combination of innate biological senses and experience, as with the two electromagnetic tools that they use.
 A young bird on its first migration flies in the correct direction according to the Earth's magnetic field, but does not know how far the journey will be.
 It does this through a radical pair mechanism whereby chemical reactions in special photo pigments sensitive to short wavelengths are affected by the field.
-Although this only works during daylight hours, it does not use the position of the sun in any way.
+Although this only works during daylight hours, it does not use the position of the Sun in any way.
 With experience, it learns various landmarks and this "mapping" is done by magnetites in the trigeminal system, which tell the bird how strong the field is.
 Because birds migrate between northern and southern regions, the magnetic field strengths at different latitudes let it interpret the radical pair mechanism more accurately and let it know when it has reached its destination.
-There is a neural connection between the eye and "Cluster N", the part of the forebrain that is active during migrational orientation, suggesting that birds may actually be able to see the magnetic field of the earth.
+There is a neural connection between the eye and "Cluster N", the part of the forebrain that is active during migrational orientation, suggesting that birds may actually be able to see the magnetic field of the Earth.